sappubhai/ResumeIntelligence/replit.md

 ## Overview

 ResumeBuilder Pro is a full-stack web application that helps users create professional resumes using AI-powered parsing and multiple templates.
-The application has been migrated to a PHP/React/MySQL architecture for shared hosting compatibility while maintaining all original functionality.
+The application allows users to upload existing resumes for AI parsing or build from scratch, select from professional templates, and download polished PDFs instantly.

 ## System Architecture